 But just because it’s messy, that doesn’t mean we can’t work on solving it!
 So let’s start with what we know.
 One overarching quality is sustainability.
-We know that we need to transition our societies towards sustainability in order to advert the worst of the climate crisis.
-To accomplish this monumental task clearly requires collective action.
+We know that we need to transition our societies towards sustainability in order to avert the worst of the climate crisis.
+Accomplishing this monumental task clearly requires collective action.
 We cannot do this alone.

 1. Elect Politicians Who Understand & Support Science